How Is Urinary Incontinence Diagnosed?

 Diagnosing urinary incontinence is usually straightforward and doesn’t require invasive testing.
 Most of the information your doctor needs comes from listening to your story, examining you, and reviewing simple tests.
 The goal is to determine what type of incontinence you have and what’s contributing to it, so treatment can be appropriately targeted.

-What to Expect at Your Evaluation
+What to expect at your evaluation

 - How often and how much you leak